yashmadan123/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure_09.md

 In this lab, you have completed:

 - Configure Data Discovery and Classification
-- Review an Azure Defender for SQL Vulnerability Assessment
+- Review an Microsoft Defender for SQL Vulnerability Assessment

 ### Proceed with the next lab by clicking on Next>>.